sinugarc/TFM/papers/Fortunatoetal2022.md

 * Creation of QMutPy, as an extension of MutPy
 * Case study on 24 real quantum programs from IBM's qiskit library
 * QP are much harder to develop, so it's easier to make mistakes in the counterintuitive quantum programming world
-* QP measurement are probabilistic and impossible to examine without disrupting execution
+* QP measurements are probabilistic and impossible to examine without disrupting execution
 * Bugs represent realistic mistakes that programmers often make.
 * Mutants included:
   * QGR, Quantum gate replacement